pulsarventures/aimusings/_posts/2025-04-21-who-not-how.md

 ---
 layout: post
-title: "New meaning to Who not How"
+title: "New meaning of Who not How"
 date: 2025-04-21 12:00:00 -0500
-categories: musings
+categories: musings update
 ---

 **We used to ask: “Who can help me get this done?”**